-The Gagudju yard (Plate 4-22 and Plate 4-23) is no longer in use and is planned for demolition in 2024.
-ERA intends to engage a specialist contractor to demolish and dispose of infrastructure including demountable buildings, hydrocarbon storage tanks, concrete aprons and various other redundant materials and loose items in the Gagudju yard footprint.
+The Gagudju yard (Figure 4-20 and Photo 4-24) is no longer in use and is planned for demolition.
+The Ranger Project team intends to engage a specialist contractor to demolish and dispose of infrastructure including demountable buildings, hydrocarbon storage tanks, concrete aprons and various other redundant materials and loose items in the Gagudju yard footprint.
 It will be demolished and placed at the Pit 3 laydown area.